supriyosarkar-accenture/FPNSA/README.md

-# Azure File Processing and Notification System
+# File Processing and Notification System on Azure

 An event-driven, serverless solution built on Microsoft Azure that automatically processes uploaded files and triggers notifications across multiple channels.